-The Student Aid Report (SAR) may indicate that a student has inadvertently borrowed in excess of the Federal Direct Loan limits.
-For example, a prior institution may have inadvertently allowed a student to borrow federal undergraduate loans in excess of undergraduate limits while not exceeding the graduate loan limits.
+The FAFSA Submission Summary may indicate that a student has inadvertently borrowed in excess of the Federal Direct Loan limits.
+For example, a prior institution may have inadvertently allowed a student to borrow federal undergraduate loans more than undergraduate limits while not exceeding the graduate loan limits.
 Before USAHS can award graduate-level Direct Loans to the student, the student must reaffirm the debt by either consolidating the prior loans that exceed the limits or by obtaining a reaffirmation letter from the holder of the loans.
 Another example would be if a prior institution inadvertently allowed a student to exceed graduate loan limits.
-Before USAHS can award Federal Graduate PLUS Loans, the student must reaffirm the debt by either consolidating the prior loans that exceed the limits or by obtaining a reaffirmation letter from the holder of the loans.
+Before USAHS can award Federal GradPLUS Loans, the student must reaffirm the debt by either consolidating the prior loans that exceed the limits or by obtaining a reaffirmation letter from the holder of the loans.